Esece/SoftwareArchitectureAndDevelopment/DataDrivenProgramming/README.md

 static Dictionary<string, string> StateLookup =...
 ```
-> The GetStateCode function is the commands, and the StateLookup object is the data.
+> The GetStateCode function is the command, and the StateLookup object is the data.
 Furthermore, the Dictionary<,> class is also the commands and the pairs of strings are the data.

 **Non-Data-Driven Function**
 ``` csharp